-Available within Connect, SmartBook® makes study time as productive and efficient as possible by identifying and closing knowledge gaps.
-SmartBook is powered by the proven LearnSmart® engine, which identifies what an individual student knows and doesn't know based on the student's confidence level, responses to questions, and other factors.
+Available within Connect, SmartBook® 2.0 makes study time as productive and efficient as possible by identifying and closing knowledge gaps.
+SmartBook 2.0 identifies what an individual student knows and doesn't know based on the student's confidence level, responses to questions, and other factors.

-SmartBook builds an optimal, personalized learning path for each student, so students spend less time on concepts they already understand and more time on those they don't.
-As a student engages with SmartBook, the reading experience continuously adapts by highlighting the most impactful content a student needs to learn at that moment in time.
-This ensures that every minute spent with SmartBook is returned to the student as the most value-added minute possible.
+SmartBook 2.0 builds an optimal, personalized learning path for each student, so students spend less time on concepts they already understand and more time on those they don't.
+As a student engages with SmartBook 2.0, the reading experience continuously adapts by highlighting the most impactful content a student needs to learn at that moment in time.
+This ensures that every minute spent with SmartBook 2.0 is returned to the student as the most value-added minute possible.
 The result?
 More confidence, better grades, and greater success.

-New to this edition, SmartBook is now optimized for cell phones and tablets and accessible for students with disabilities using interactive features.
-Just like our new eBook and ReadAnywhere App, SmartBook is available both online and offline.
+SmartBook 2.0 is optimized for cell phones and tablets and accessible for students with disabilities using interactive features.
+Just like our eBook and ReadAnywhere App, SmartBook 2.0 is available both online and offline.